CarlAnSc/coocut-repo/cookiecutter-repo/README.md

 1. Cd your way into the cookiecutter-repo (remember to activate mlops1)

-2. Make the processed data: 	src/data/make_dataset.py data/raw data/processed
+2. Make the processed data: 	python src/data/make_dataset.py data/raw data/processed

 3. Train the model with: 	python src/models/train_model.py
 	(saves into model/checkpoint.pth)